Thiagokairala/ChamadaParlamentar2/README.md

     File                  Purpose
     --------------------  -----------------------------------------
-    AUTHORS.md            list of authors (updated at each release) COPYRIGHT             Copyright statement for the project
+    AUTHORS.md            list of authors (updated at each release) COPYRIGHT.txt             Copyright statement for the project
-    COPYING               Full text of the project license
+    COPYING.txt               Full text of the project license